Cost of Living in Pennsylvania

 Health Care

-That said, this figure will vary greatly depending on what kind of health insurance coverage you have and how often you need to seek medical attention.
+That said, your health care expenditure will vary greatly depending on what kind of health insurance coverage you have and how often you need to seek medical attention.
 Your costs could be considerably lower — or higher.

 Child Care